Matt Keeling

 Matthew James Keeling OBE (born June 1970) is a professor in the Mathematics Institute and the School of Life Sciences of the University of Warwick.
-He has been editor of the journal Epidemics since 2007.
+He has been the editor of the journal Epidemics since 2007.

-Keeling was appointed Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to SAGE during the Covid-19 response.
+Keeling was appointed Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to SAGE during the COVID-19 response.